lcp

 Fractures related to osteoporosis, particularly hip and vertebral fractures, are associated with increased mortality and morbidity, loss of independence and quality of life.
 There is insufficient evidence to recommend population-based systematic screening with BMD measurement for reduction of osteoporotic fractures in Australia, and case-finding is recommended, including with the use of a fracture risk assessment tool, particularly the Fracture Risk Assessment Tool, FRAX®

-Assessing risk
+Assessing risk of osteoporosis

 A comprehensive list of non-modifiable and modifiable risk factors for osteoporosis can be found here.